lamraoui/sniper/README.md

 #### Runtime: FFTF vs. HFTF

-Runtime of **SNIPER** on the TCAS benchmark with different program encodings, Full Flow-sensitive Trace Formula (FFTF) and Hardened Flow-sensitive Trace Formula (HFTF).
+This experiment aims at comparing the runtime of **SNIPER** on the TCAS benchmark with different program encodings, Full Flow-sensitive Trace Formula (FFTF) and Hardened Flow-sensitive Trace Formula (HFTF).
 To run the experiment, follow the steps below.

 1. `cd examples/tcas_benchmark/`